exxeleron/enterprise-components/components/qtest/README.md

 ## **`qtest` component**
-`qtest` - component for writing unit, functional and integration tests for projects q language with special support for `ec`.
+`qtest` - component for writing unit, functional and integration tests for projects in q programming language with special support for `ec`.
 Component is located in the `ec/components/qtest` directory.

 ### Functionality